-The Group has used the opportunity provided by the various office moves over the past few years to strengthen its network of high definition telepresence and/or videoconference rooms, with the objective of increasing productivity and providing employees with a means of reducing their intra-Group business trips.
-Other initiatives were launched in the course of 2014 to promote the whole range of digital tools available in the company as an efficient alternative to intra-Group business trips.
+Besides the roll-out of certified environmental management systems where possible, the Group has used the opportunity provided by the various office moves over the past few years to strengthen its network of high definition telepresence and/or videoconference rooms, with the objective of increasing productivity and providing employees with a means of reducing their intra-Group business trips.
+Other initiatives were launched in the course of 2014 and pursued in 2015 to promote the whole range of digital tools available in the company as an efficient alternative to intra-Group business trips.